Drugs that reduce the acidity of stomach acid Drugs that reduce the acidity of stomach acid Drugs that reduce the acidity of stomach acid

 The pH test paper has turned from red to green.

-When baking soda, a neutralizer of stomach acid, was added to an aqueous solution of hydrochloric acid, which was used to simulate gastric juice, and placed on pH test paper, the color of the solution changed.
+When baking soda, which is a neutralizer of stomach acid, was added to an aqueous solution of hydrochloric acid, which is used to simulate gastric juice, and placed on a pH test paper, the color of the solution changed.
 This is an alkaline drug that counteracts the acidity of stomach acid, causing a chemical reaction that makes the gastric juice closer to neutral.
 The reason for this is that the chemical reaction produces carbon dioxide gas (CO2), but you do not feel this reaction yourself.
-However, this reaction in the body makes the inside of the stomach neutral, which relieves heartburn and stomach pain.
+However, in the body, this reaction causes the stomach to become neutral, which relieves heartburn and stomach pain.

 The pH test paper has turned from red to green.
 The pH test paper has turned from red to green.